BattlegroundsCoH/coh-battlegrounds/.guides/common-problems.md

 ```
 Replace 06561198003529961 with your steam ID (ID can be found here: https://www.steamidfinder.com/ - just search your name, dec id).
 If the error persists after having done the above, you may have Steam installed somewhere we did not plan for.
 As of April 25th there's no
-current fix to this problem.
+fix to this problem.
 (It's being worked on).
 If you are experiencing this problem, please let us know where you have installed Steam
 so we can plan for it.

 ## Crash on entering Company Builder